xebialabs/overthere/README.md

 When the Telnet server is enabled any user that is in the <strong>Administrators</strong> group or that is in the <strong>TelnetClients</strong> group and that has the "Allow logon locally" privilege can log in using Telnet.
 See the Microsoft Technet to learn <a href="http://technet.microsoft.com/en-us/library/ee957044(WS.10).aspx">how to grant a user or group the right to logon locally</a> on Windows Server 2008 R2.

-<a name="cifs_host_setup_winrm_http"></a>
-<a name="cifs_host_setup_winrm_https"></a>
+<a name="cifs_host_setup_winrm"></a>
-#### WINRM_HTTP and WINRM_HTTPS
+#### WINRM_HTTP

 _For a PowerShell script to do what is described below in one go, check [Richard Downer's blog](http://www.frontiertown.co.uk/2011/12/overthere-control-windows-from-java/)_

-To use the __WINRM_HTTP__ or the __WINRM_HTTPS__ connection type, you'll need to setup WinRM on the remote host by following these instructions:
+To use the __WINRM__ connection type, you'll need to setup WinRM on the remote host by following these instructions:

 1. If the remote host is running Windows Server 2003 R2, you will need to enable WinRM.
 As the Administrator user, go to the __Add/Remove System Components__ feature in the __Control Panel__ and add WinRm under the section __Management and Monitoring Tools__.

 2. On the remote host, as the Administrator user, open a Command Prompt and follow the steps below.

-3. Configure WinRM to allow basic authentication:
+3. (Optional) If you wish to use local accounts to access the system, configure WinRM to allow basic authentication:

 		winrm set winrm/config/service/Auth @{Basic="true"}

+4. (Optional) If you do not with to use domain accounts to access the system and you are not going to configure Kerberos on your client machine, configure WinRM to not allow Kerberos authentication:

+		winrm set winrm/config/service/Auth @{Kerberos="false"}

+	__N.B.__ Do not disallow Negotiate authentication as the `winrm` command itself uses that to configure the WinRM subsystem!

-4. Configure WinRM to allow unencrypted SOAP messages:
+5. Configure WinRM to allow unencrypted SOAP messages:

 		winrm set winrm/config/service @{AllowUnencrypted="true"}

-5. Configure WinRM to provide enough memory to the commands that you are going to run, e.g. 1024 MB:
+6. Configure WinRM to provide enough memory to the commands that you are going to run, e.g. 1024 MB:

 		winrm set winrm/config/winrs @{MaxMemoryPerShellMB="1024"}

-6. To use the __WINRM_HTTP__ connection type, create an HTTP WinRM listener:
+7. To use the __WINRM__ connection type with [winrmEnableHttps](#cifs_winrmEnableHttps) set to `false`, create an HTTP WinRM listener:

 		winrm create winrm/config/listener?Address=*+Transport=HTTP

-7. To use the __WINRM_HTTPS__ connection type, follow the steps below:
+8. To use the __WINRM__ connection type with [winrmEnableHttps](#cifs_winrmEnableHttps) set to `true`, follow the steps below:

-	1. (optional) Create a self signed certificate for the remote host by installing `selfssl.exe` from [the IIS 6 resource kit](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=17275) and running the command below or by following the instructions [in this blog by Hans Olav](http://www.hansolav.net/blog/SelfsignedSSLCertificatesOnIIS7AndCommonNames.aspx):
+	1. (Optional) Create a self signed certificate for the remote host by installing `selfssl.exe` from [the IIS 6 resource kit](http://www.microsoft.com/download/en/details.aspx?displaylang=en&id=17275) and running the command below or by following the instructions [in this blog by Hans Olav](http://www.hansolav.net/blog/SelfsignedSSLCertificatesOnIIS7AndCommonNames.aspx):

         	C:\Program Files\IIS Resources\SelfSSL>selfssl.exe /T /N:cn=HOSTNAME /V:3650
         	Microsoft (R) SelfSSL Version 1.0